pavelnovikau/triple_submit/README.md

 2. For advanced settings, click "Advanced Options" in the popup or right-click the extension icon and select "Options":
    - Manage domain whitelist/blacklist
-   - Customize time window for key press detection
+   - Customize time window for key press detection (default: 200ms)
    - Change theme
    - Configure other settings